Stock Markets Rise After Festive Break - UrduPoint

 Stock Markets Rise After Festive Break

-Asian and European stocks climbed Wednesday, with several key equity markets reopening after a festive break, as investors bet on the US Federal Reserve cutting interest rates as early as March
+Global stocks climbed Wednesday as several more major markets returned from a Christmas holiday break, with traders optimistic that the US Federal Reserve will cut interest rates early next year

-London, (UrduPoint / Pakistan Point News - 27th Dec, 2023) Asian and European stocks climbed Wednesday, with several key equity markets reopening after a festive break, as investors bet on the US Federal Reserve cutting interest rates as early as March.
+LONDON, (UrduPoint / Pakistan Point News - 27th Dec, 2023) Global stocks climbed Wednesday as several more major markets returned from a Christmas holiday break, with traders optimistic that the US Federal Reserve will cut interest rates early next year.

-Markets in Japan, Australia and Hong Kong all finished higher, with bourses in the latter two reopening after the Christmas trading break.

 London led the way among major European stock markets as trading on its benchmark FTSE 100 index resumed for the first time since Friday.